Course overview

 Gain a competitive edge in the job market by studying the Bachelor of Arts/Bachelor of Science double degree.
 Complement your understanding of science with invaluable skills like critical thinking and strong communication and open a world of exciting career options once you graduate.

-You don’t need to have a defined career path mapped out when you start this combined course.
+You do not need to have a defined career path mapped out when you start this double degree.
 Choose from a wide range of science and arts study areas and discover what disciplines you love as you progress.

-Want to secure your future with a combined course that prepares you for work in any industry?
+Want to secure your future with a double degree that prepares you for work in any industry?

 More than just a qualification that demonstrates your expertise across a broad spectrum of fields, the Bachelor of Arts/Bachelor of Science lets you create a unique degree that highlights your skills and passions.